Lead Opinion

 I.

 Our prior holding, which binds us, concluded that appellants did not have standing unless and until their members were a target of an enforcement action (charging illegal discharge) or the government (the Corps of Engineers) issued an “approved jurisdictional determination.”
-That latter action follows a request of a property owner for the government‘s official position as to whether its property contains “waters of the United States” or navigable waters of the United States.
+That latter action follows a request of a property owner for the government’s official position as to whether its property contains “waters of the United States” or navigable waters of the United States.
 In other words, our prior opinion concluded that appellants lacked standing to challenge the alleged rule until the government took official action to assert authority over a member of appellants’ associations.
 I believe that reasoning conflates the appropriate standing analysis for an adjudicatory challenge and a challenge to a rulemaking.
-The latter asks only whether parties are likely covered by the regulation—or purported regulation—not whether the government has actually started an enforcement action or officially asserted a right to do so.
+The latter asks only whether parties are likely covered by the regulation — or purported regulation — not whether the government has actually started an enforcement action or officially asserted a right to do so.

-Of course, for standing purposes, we must assume the validity of appellants’ challenge on the merits; i.e., we must assume that when the EPA issued a “determination” asserting that more than 50 miles of the Santa Cruz River were designated as traditional navigable waters, it should have done so through a traditional rulemaking under
+Of course, for standing purposes, we must assume the validity of appellants’ challenge on the merits; i.e., we must assume that when the EPA issued a “determination” asserting that more than 50 miles of the Santa Cruz River were designated as traditional navigable waters, it should have done so through a traditional rulemaking under section 553 of the APA.
+This designation — it is undisputed — affected the entire watershed of the Santa Cruz River, roughly 8,600 square miles, which means that developers were more likely to encounter regulatory obstacles to development.
+That is because the agency is bound to apply the designation in individual jurisdictional determinations, and permitting decisions.

 Previously, as Corps staff members observed in emails urging the EPA to affirm the Corps’ recommendation, the nearest traditional navigable water to that watershed basin was likely 300 miles away.
-Post-Rapanos, the agencies had not taken the position that land parcels within the watershed were categorically affected by the presence of a traditional navigable water (that is, to the extent a parcel containing a water feature has a significant nexus to the Santa Cruz River).
+PosC-Rapanos, the agencies had not taken the position that land parcels within the watershed were categorically affected by the presence of a traditional navigable water (that is, to the extent a parcel containing a water feature has a significant nexus to the Santa Cruz River).
 To reiterate, in asking whether appellants have standing, the question is exactly the same as asking whether they would have had standing to challenge this legal position if it were embodied in an APA rule.